uneiao/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 It seemed that the model could not work very well in the reality.
 Sadly it was less able to read numbers...

+Comparing to the previous test set result of 94% accuracy, the model perform 24% worse among the captured images.
+It seems that the model was over-fitting.
+The result also indicated that the model was not robust enough against some scaling problems, or background noise problems.
+Maybe it still required a better preprocessing methods and some stronger architecture.

 ####3.
 Softmax Probabilities
 The code for making predictions on my final model is located in the [17] cell of the Ipython notebook.